-Max Primorac is a senior research fellow for International Economics and Foreign Aid in The Heritage Foundation’s Allison Center.
+Max Primorac is director of the Douglas and Sarah Allison Center for Foreign Policy at The Heritage Foundation.
 His key areas of specialization are global development, especially the adverse effects of China’s global expansion and climate policies, waste, fraud and abuse in U.S. foreign aid, complex global crises, and international religious freedom.

 Primorac served in the United States Agency for International Development, performing the duties of the Deputy Administrator, leading the Bureau for Humanitarian Assistance, and as Senior Advisor at the Middle East Bureau.
 Also, he was U.S. Vice-President Mike Pence’s Envoy to Iraq overseeing a multi-agency genocide recovery effort to assist religious minority returns.
 He co-chaired the Agency’s executive council to counter China and represented the Agency at the President’s Management Council.
 He was part of Administration efforts to “end the need for foreign aid” by promoting market-based solutions as the path to sustainable prosperity.